paps/api-store/store/DEV/Facebook Page Likers DEV/Facebook Page Likers DEV.md

 Please be aware that this API, like most of our Facebook APIs, will manipulate your own account on your behalf.

 Facebook may notice unusual activities (login attemps from another location) and sometimes finds it suspicious and temporarily locks the account (asking to review the login to confirm it was intended).
+Also there's a limit on how many likers can be extracted, around 10k Facebook profiles, even when the total count displayed by Facebook is higher.